Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

 \begin{definition} Let $\widehat{M}$ have a symplectic structure $\omega$.
 A smooth subvariety $\widehat{L} \subset \widehat{M}$ is called {\it Lagrangian} if, for all $m \in \widehat{L}$, the subspace $T_m\widehat{L} \subset T_m\widehat{M}$ is Lagrangian for the symplectic form $\omega_m$ on $T_m\widehat{M}$. \end{definition}

-\begin{definition} Let $M$ have a contact structure $\eta$ and let $p : \widehat{M} \to M$ be the $\bC^\times$-bundle $\cL^\times$ associated to the line bundle $\cL$ with symplectic form $\omega = d(p^*\eta)$.
+\begin{definition} Let $M$ have a contact structure $\eta$ and let $p : \widehat{M} \to M$ be the $\bC^\times$-bundle $\mL^\times$ associated to the line bundle $\mL$ with symplectic form $\omega = d(p^*\eta)$.
 A smooth subvariety $L \subset M$ is called {\it Legendrian} if $\widehat{L} = p^{-1}(L)$ is Lagrangian in $\widehat{M}$. \end{definition}

 \begin{example} Let $G$ be simple and $\fg$ its Lie algebra.
 Let $m \in \fg$ be a highest weight vector.
 Set $\cO_{\min} = G \cdot m$ and $\bP(\cO_{\min}) = G \cdot [m] \subset \bP(\fg)$.
 The latter is called the {\it adjoint variety} of $G$.
 It is the unique closed orbit of $G$ in $\bP(\fg)$ under the adjoint action.
-Let $\bL_G$ be the set of lines passing through a given point of $\bP(\cO_{\min})$.
-Then $\bL_G$ is a smooth Legendrian variety in its linear span and is homogeneous under the isotropy subgroup $G_{m}$ (see \cite{LM07}).
+Consider the Grassmannian variety $\Gr(2,\fg)$ of lines in $\bP(\fg)$, and let $\bL_G \subset \Gr(2,\fg)$ be the subset of lines contained in $\bP(\cO_{\min})$ and passing through a given point of that variety.
+Then $\bL_G$ is a smooth Legendrian variety in its linear span (in the Pl\"ucker embedding of $\Gr(2,\fg)$) and is homogeneous under the isotropy subgroup $G_{m}$ (see \cite[Theorem 1]{LM07}).
 This Legendrian variety $\bL_G$ is called {\it the subadjoint variety}.
 Note that in type $\C_n$ we have $\bL_G = \emptyset$: the subadjoint variety is empty, since $\bP(\cO_{\min}) $ is the second Veronese embedding of $\bP^{2n-1}$ and hence contains no line.
-We will see in \S \ref{para:subadjoint} that $\bL_G$ can be recovered as the \VMRT~ of a specific wonderful adjoint symmetric variety for $G$. \end{example}
+We will see in Subsection \ref{para:subadjoint} that $\bL_G$ (viewed as a subvariety of its linear span) can be recovered as the \VMRT~ of a specific wonderful adjoint symmetric variety for $G$. \end{example}

 Let $H \subset G$ be a symmetric subgroup with group involution $\sigma$.
 The following result is well known, we include a proof for the convenience of the reader.